XaviaTeam/fca-utils/README.md

 __cmd__ properties:
 - `cmd.message` - same as the msg object in "message" event
 - `cmd.name` - name of the command
-- `cmd.args` - array of command arguments, for example:
+- `cmd.commandArgs` - array of command arguments, for example:
     - `!ping hello world` -> `["hello", "world"]`

 <br/><hr/>